BSBA Curriculum

 DS 624 Quality Management 3

-DS 655 Sustainable Supply Chain Management 3
+DS 655 Sustainable Supply Chain Optimization 3

 DS 660GW Communications for Business Analytics - GWAR 3